klew-pdot/fptrees/doc/popular_trees.md

-# Which trees were teh most popular to plant?
+# Which trees were the most popular to plant?

 ```{figure} images/number_of_trees_planted_by_type.png
 ---